-Cordially yours, Carl R. Marcusen."
-On reaching Idaho Falls we took a room at the Hotel Idaho and stayed there until Christmas then we went down to Salt Lake City for the holidays.
-In the spring of 1934 when we returned to Idaho Falls we took a room at the Grand Hotel where we stayed for several months, and then got an apartment at the Ellis where we remained until Fall then back to the Grand Hotel where we were furnished a front room on the second floor.
-We returned to Salt Lake for Christmas.
-In the spring of 1935 we again took a room at the Grand Hotel where we remained until we left for our vacation trip to Washington, D. C. to visit Jessee and Mildred and stopping enroute to visit Ezra and family.
-We left Idaho Falls on the 22nd of July and worked along the road, staying at Preston the first night and then to Salt Lake next day where we were royally entertained by our son-in-law Devril, Olive was then in California with the Choir so we took Elaine and Ruth in the rumble seat, leaving word for Olive to follow us on the bus the next day on her return from California and join us at Ordway, Ezra's home.
+In the spring of 1935, we again took a room at the Grand Hotel where we remained until we left for our vacation trip to Washington, D. C. to visit Jessco and Mildred and stopping en route to visit Ezra and family.
+We left Idaho Falls on the 22nd of July and worked along the road, staying at Preston the first night and then to Salt Lake next day where we were royally entertained by our son-in-law Devirl.
+Olive was then in California with the Choir, so we took Elaine and Ruth in the rumble seat, leaving word for Olive to follow us on the bus the next day on her return from California and join us at Ordway, Ezra's home.
 Our plans worked perfectly.
-We left the girls at LaRues and took Olive with us.
+We left the girls at LaRue's and took Olive with us.
 Principal points of interest on the way that we visited were Independence, and the Temple site, the Josephite Auditorium.
-Leaving this place we traveled through Kansas, Missouri, Ohio, West Virginia to Washington, D. C. The Rabbits Ear Pass and the Continental Divide were interesting from the standpoint of scenery and beautiful roads, wide and oiled.
-In Missouri at St. Louis, we visited the Forest National Park the largest of its kind in the world and also the Jefferson Memorial where the Lindberg ship and trophies are kept.
+Leaving this place, we traveled through Kansas, Missouri, Ohio, West Virginia to Washington, D. C., The Rabbits Ear Pass, and the Continental Divide were interesting from the standpoint of scenery and beautiful roads, wide and oiled.
+In Missouri at St. Louis, we visited the Forest National Park, the largest of its kind in the world and also the Jefferson Memorial where the Lindberg ship and trophies are kept.
 The crossing of the Mississippi was interesting.

 We reached Washington on Sunday after seeing Baltimore by detour.
-For the next two weeks we were entertained in a wonderful way by Mildred and Jessee -- seeing all the places of interest, as well as fine dinners and shows.
+For the next two weeks we were entertained in a wonderful way by Mildred and Jessco-seeing all the places of interest, as well as fine dinners and shows.
 After leaving Washington we came by way of Atlantic City where we remained one day and saw some wonderful sights and entertainment on the Steel Pier.
 There were thousands of bathers on the Beach.
 From Atlantic City we drove to Philadelphia where we visited Willie's Medical School and took a picture of the President of the School Monument.
 We went out of the city on the Roosevelt Boulevard on to New York.
 Stayed at the Holland Hotel two days in which time we saw the principal sights of the City.
-Also Coney Island where we took our first ride in a wheel chair.
+Also, Coney Island where we took our first ride in a wheelchair.
 Saw a man run knives and spears down his throat, also a woman with two heads and another human who was half man and half woman.